EvernodeXRPL/evernode-hook/README.md

 ```

 * Note: `make` will build and upload the binary at the same time.
-* Note: `make upload` will create a config.json file with default hook address and secret.
+* Note: `make upload` will create a hook.cfg file with default hook address and secret.
 This can be updated to change your hook account.